 This myth contains a germ of truth.
 If you have bad credit, it is unlikely that your bank will offer you a credit card or other unsecured loan.

-They may offer a secured loan like a car loan or home loan, but it will have a high interest rate.
-Or they may simply say no. This could leave you with the mistaken belief that you can’t borrow money, unless you can beg someone you know into loaning you money.
+They may offer a secured loan like a car or home loan, but it will have a high interest rate.
+Or they may say no. This could leave you with the mistaken belief that you can’t borrow money unless you can beg someone you know to loan you money.

 In reality, installment loans are an option if you have sufficient income.
 Creditors will judge your eligibility based on your income relative to your outstanding obligations.
-They’ll generally use other basic criteria, too.
+They’ll generally use other essential criteria, too.

-For example, they may require you to earn a certain amount each week to qualify for an installment loan.
+For example, they may require you to earn a particular weekly amount to qualify for an installment loan.
 Age restrictions are common.
 Identity verification is mandatory to prevent identity theft.

-On the flipside, you must do research to ensure that the installment lender is legitimate before you send them a picture of your driver’s license and pay stub.
+On the flip side, you must research to ensure that the installment lender is legitimate before you send them a picture of your driver’s license and pay stub.

 No Paperwork, No Loan

-Many of us think that there must be a written contract for there to be a legally binding deal.
-We think about signing the mortgage paperwork when buying a home or filling out several pages of paperwork to buy a car.
+Many of us think there must be a written contract for a legally binding deal.
+We consider signing the mortgage paperwork when buying a home or filling out several pages to buy a car.

-If you apply for an installment loan online, is it really legally binding?
+If you apply for an installment loan online, is it legally binding?

-That is doubly true when you enter your name and contact information in their fields and hit submit.
-The deal is definitely done if they deposit money in your bank account.
-And you will legally owe them the first payment and interest on the agreed upon schedule.
+That is true when you enter your name and contact information in their fields and hit submit.
+The deal is done if they deposit money in your bank account.
+And you will legally owe them the first payment and interest on the agreed-upon schedule.